Character page for the film The Accountant.

 - Ambiguously Jewish: "Silverberg" sounds Ashkenazim.

-- Cruel and Unusual Death: The Gambino gang captures him right upon his release from prison and tortures him to death.
+- Cruel and Unusual Death: The Gambino gang captures him right upon his release from prison and tortures him to death for betraying them.

 - Mentor Archetype: His teachings about accounting in the criminal underworld proved very valuable to Wolff.

 - Only Friend: He is the only person who's shown to have gained complete trust of Wolff.
 His death at the hands of the Gambino family made Wolff go on a Roaring Rampage of Revenge against them.

 Played by: Alison Wright, Izzy Fenech (as a young child)